TylerFenske/Projects/ChatRoom/README.md

 # Project: Chat Room
 ## Student(s):  Tyler Fenske

+## About
+This program was my most recently created project for CS351 Design of Large Programs.
+All code was written by Tyler Fenske.

 ## Introduction
 This program's main purpose was to implement a Tuple Space from scratch.
 A basic implementation, as well as a more advanced implementation (using a trie data structure) are both implemented.